AARs (After Action Reports)

 the

-grass growing 2 ft. above your head.
+growing 2 ft. above your head.

 But your boneheads simply cannot understand a higher culture, can you